In up to 71% of patients with Sweet’s syndrome (SS) there is no trigger for their condition. This is often referred to as classical (idiopathic) SS.

 - Thrombocytopenia: quite common in MASS, but uncommon in SS (Cohen, 2007; Marcoval et al, 2016).

 Can MDS make Sweet’s syndrome more difficult to treat and manage?

 Yes, MDS can make SS more difficult to manage.
 This is mainly because the SS often won’t settle down until the MDS is treated and brought under control, and even then, may not resolve completely.

 What is the treatment for MDS-associated Sweet’s syndrome?

 Corticosteroids or steroids, e.g. prednisone, is the main form of treatment for both SS and MASS.
 However, MASS patients, including those with MDS, do not always respond as well to steroids as those with SS.
-Immunoglobulin therapy can be considered as an additional treatment (Gill et al, 2010).
-Thalidomide has also been used with some success (Browning et al, 2005).
+Immunoglobulin therapy, thalidomide, or anakinra can be considered as additional or alternative treatments (Browning et al, 2005; Gill et al, 2010; Passaro et al, 2013).
 In patients with AML, dapsone, colchicine, and ciclosporin have been used to successfully treat MASS, even when steroids have not been effective (El-Khalawany et al, 2016).